There are plenty of online photography classes. And taking one for beginners is one of the best ways to skyrocket your photography skills in no time.

 The highest emphasis is on portraiture.

-Photography 101 is awesome in teaching several things.
+Photography 101 is awesome at teaching several things.
 You will master manual mode, as well as learn to expose your images in all conditions and camera modes.

 Approaching a scene with the right mindset is just as important.
 The course is successful in teaching how to set your mind up for any kind of photography.